 And by fitting, I mean not fitting at all.
 The world has been turned upside down, but probably for the best.
-Carbs = not my friend.

 In honor of my roommate who has been bravely forged into a healthy eating world of similar epic proportions to my detox, I’m pledging to post more easy, healthy dinner ideas.
 So instead of pancakes today, you get a nutrient-packed dinner.
-Isn’t this fun?
-(I see your face.
-I promise pancakes will be back soon.)

 But I have to admit, I’m a little in love with these.
-I’ve made them two nights in a row and considered including “hash browns” in the name because they taste naughtily like those oily, greasy potato chunks.
+I’ve made them two nights in a row and considered including “hash browns” in the name because they taste not unlike those oily, greasy potato chunks.
 However, based on my googling, it appears hash browns are technically fried potatoes.
 Since these include egg, they creep over into the fritter camp, although they’re neither battered nor deep-fried.

-Here’s the best part: you can throw these together in 20 minutes; the most time-consuming part is shredding them, and I did it over the sink on my cheap skate cheese grater while chatting on the phone.
+Here’s the best part: you can throw these together in 20 minutes; the most time-consuming part is shredding them, and I did it over the sink on my cheap cheese grater while on the phone.
 I highly recommend.